frlillian/NetworkSim/README.md

 4. yarn dev

 ### TODOs
-- finish documentation (1/2 day) - could do more, but there is some

-- input checking (1/2 day) - could do more, but there is some

-- Error checking and out puts (1/2 day)

-- add prioirty funtionality (1/2 day)
+- add prioirty funtionality (1/2 day) - not how commercial networks deal with trafic, do more research on millitary network functions

-- add variable message length (1/2 day)

-- Add output filtering by flow/command (1/3 day)
+- Add output filtering by flow/command (1/3 day) - is this even something people want?

 - Implement mechine learning / fuzzing (3 weeks)

 - Save state to file and load on reload, so it doen't boot user on save

-- Add a delete button for vignettes (2 hours)